plone/plone.app.discussion/README.txt

 plone.app.discussion is an add-on product for Plone 3.3.x and 4.0.x and will be shipped as part of Plone 4.1.
-Make sure you pin down plone.app.discussion to version < 2.0 if installed as an add-on product (see install instructions below for more details).
+Make sure you pin down plone.app.discussion to versions < 2.0 if installed as an add-on product (see install instructions below for more details).

 Please report bugs to the `Plone bug tracker`_.